Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 (4) Write a global procedure `mult_and_add_with_constants` that takes two float64 a and b, and returns as result (1.5 * a + 4.6 * b).
 Then call this proc from a nested procedure `do_math_things` in main (see do_math_things1.jai).
 Now write a polymorphic version that has types $Ta for a and $Tb for b, returning a value of type Ta.
 Observe that it works like the previous version.
 Now change the type of a to float32.
 Explain what happens when you compile (see do_math_things2.jai)
 (5) Write a polymorphic proc display_xy that shows the x and y coordinates of a Vector2, Vector3 and Vector4 instances; take the Vector definitions from module _Math_ (see display_xy.jai).
-(6) Try to understand the error you get when compiling polymorph_err.jai
+(6) Try to understand the error you get when compiling polymorph_err.jai (7) Write a polymorphic `repeat` proc, that takes an item of type T and a count.
+It adds the item count times.
+Test it out for several types (see repeat.jai)

 The following two § are not specific about polymorphism, but they do prepare the way for the `map` polymorphic example in § 22.6